swyddfa/arlunio/README.rst

 contents of an image using a blend of Python and Mathematics.
 It also provides tools that allow for easy parameterisation of the contents of an image opening up the possibilities for the creation of animations.

-One of the design goals is to minimise the amount of code needed from the user to achieve the desired result.

 Requirements
 ------------